 Standing Schedules for Different Work Types

-• Stand during video calls (increases energy and engagement)
+- Stand during video calls — it increases energy and vocal presence naturally

 Administrative Work

-• Alternate freely—emails and routine tasks are good standing opportunities
+- Alternate freely — emails, calendar, routine tasks are all good standing candidates

 Creative Work